orisi/oracle/README.md

-[ This repo is not yet ready to be tested ]
-[ You have been warned ]
+> This repo is not yet ready to be tested, you have been warned

 # ZenOracles - Dockerized Orisi Oracles